ClementDreptin/OpenDiscard/api/conception/userstories.md

 - Log in to an account I previously registered (and become a Member).

 ### As a Member I want to be able to:
-- Create a server.
+- Create a Server.
-- Join an existing server.
+- Join an existing Server.
-- Leave an existing server.
+- Leave an existing Server.
+- Get all the Servers I am a Member of.
 - Modify my username.
 - Modify my profile picture.

-### As an Owner of a server I want to be able to:
+### As an Owner of a Server I want to be able to:
-- Invite a Member to join the server.
+- Invite a Member to join the Server.
-- Delete the server.
+- Delete the Server.
-- Modify the server.
+- Modify the Server.
-- Create a text channel.
+- Create a Text Channel.
-- Delete a text channel.
+- Delete a Text Channel.
-- Modify a text channel.
+- Modify a Text Channel.

-### As a Member of a server I want to be able to:
+### As a Member of a Server I want to be able to:
+- Get all the Text Channels in the Server.
+- Get all the Members in the Server.
+- Get the last Messages from a Text Channel.
-- Write messages in a text channel.
+- Write Messages in a Text channel.
-- Modify messages I wrote in a text channel.
+- Modify Messages I wrote in a Text Channel.
-- Delete messages I wrote in a text channel.
+- Delete Messages I wrote in a Text Channel.